Azure/azure-quickstart-templates/101-cognitive-services-universalkey/GettingStarted.md

 ![Screen](./images/portal-resource.png)

 Congratulations!
-You have deployed the template succesfully.
+You have deployed the template successfully.

 ### Using the Portal